Rubeena-a/jenkins-for-cicd/README.md

   - `test.js`: Contains tests for the application.
 - **jenkins-docker/**: Contains Docker configurations for Jenkins.
   - `Dockerfile`: The Dockerfile for building the Jenkins image.
+  - `docker-compose.yml`: Defines the services for Jenkins and the application.